prezi/fail/README.md

 ### Server side

-The so called "online" commands will only be available once there is a running fail server.
+The so called "online" commands (related to scheduling failures) will only be available once there is a running fail server.
 Generally you'll only need a single instance of this running in your organization - no need to run anything on all the target nodes.

 After building with `./gradlew installApp` you can run a local server like this: